zhengjie2002/tp/docs/UserGuide.md

 > ℹ️ Note: Not all edited fields will show up in the return message after a successful edit.
 To view the updated case in full detail, use the `read` command.\
 > ℹ️ Note: A closed case cannot be edited.
 To edit the case, reopen the case using the [`open`](#opening-a-case-open) command.\
-> ℹ️ Note: The above are stored as strings (except date).
-No special formatting is required for those inputs.\
 > ℹ️ Note: Date is stored as a Java LocalDate.
 The default input format is `dd/MM/yyyy`.
 You may wish to change it using
 > the [Settings](#settings-setting) command below.\
 > ⚠️ Warning: A maximum of 5000 characters is allowed for all the fields.